fakefrogs/CnOGo/READ_ME.txt

 				layout localization

 Navigation: 	Basic navigation completed.
-				Implemented basic value passing
-				Refined navigation
+				Fixed issue with value passings with intents Refined navigation
-	To be done: further refine value passing further refine navigation
+	To be done: adjust value passing as needed further refine navigation as needed

 Data storing:	Basic saved stats completed
+				Updated some stat titles and values
-	To be done: further refine stat features
+	To be done:

-Gameplay:		Begun implementation
+	Possible features to be added:	Medals/Awards
+									Character unlocks

+Gameplay:		Implemented player/opponent moves with supporting methods for checking
+				character health, who's turn is next, whether victory has been achieved, plus other character creation and supporting methods.
+				Implemented abilities One and Two
-	To be done: build gameplay mechanics
+	To be done: Implement ability Three
+				Refine opponent decision making

 //--  Development notes  --//

-Basic layout, navigation, and data storage implemented.
+Basic layout, navigation, data storage, and some gameplay implemented.

+Added much of actual gameplay mechanics.
+Remaining mechanics need to be implemented.
+Further refinements needed.

 Added a stats screen as part of implementing data storage.
 This feature is mostly complete.
 Further features related to stats are planned.

-Because no gameplay mechanics have been implemented, in order to navigate to end match screen for testing purposes, ability buttons act as a shortcut.
-Press each ability button in order to access end match screen.